Kamala Harris releases 15 years of tax returns

 Sen. Kamala Harris (D-Calif.) released 15 years of her tax returns on Sunday morning, the latest in a steady trickle of Democratic presidential candidates to make the financial disclosure.

 According to her returns, Harris and her husband lawyer Douglas Emhoff made nearly $1.9 million together in 2018.
-Harris reported an income of $157,000 from her position as a US senator; she also earned $320,000 from her book, [[title]].
+Harris reported an income of $157,000 from her position as a US senator; she also earned $320,000 from her book.
 Emhoff’s income was reported at $1.5 million.

 The couple paid about $700,000 in federal taxes.